-It was interesting to see so many different cultures living together in the same city.
-It’s been awhile since we have seen so much diversity somewhere.
-Even though most ethnicities stick to living their own enclaves in the city.
+It had been a while since we have seen so many cultures combine somewhere.
+Even though most ethnicities stick to living in their own enclaves in the city.

 We loved being able to explore areas like Little India and Chinatown and being able to visit and admire all the different temples.
 We also loved exploring the markets and doing research for future meals around the food courts!

-Then you have the Gardens by the Bay, which is unlike anything we’ve ever seen before, where giant super trees grow plants vertically that generate electricity.
+Then you have the Gardens by the Bay, which is unlike anything we’ve ever seen before, where giant supertrees grow plants vertically that generate electricity.
 Those same super trees put on a daily light and music show from that same energy as well!
 We really loved the show as well, the music for the Garden Rhapsody show, “Journey through Asia,” was brilliant and it was interesting watching the lights dance to the music.

 We also loved walking around and looking at the unique high rises that all had something different.
-You’d see some that give off the appearance of different layers twisting around as if you were to twist your Jenga block tower, buildings that had full on jungles growing out of it, and buildings that had an ombre effect of colors on the entire side of the building to name a few examples.
+You’d see some that give off the appearance of different layers twisting around as if you were to twist your Jenga block tower, buildings that had full-on jungles growing out of it, and buildings that had an ombre effect of colors on the entire side of the building to name a few examples.

-The only negative about Singapore would be how expensive things can be, we would love to come back down the road with more of a budget to enjoy more of the finer things in Singapore like staying at Marina Bay Sands or the historical Raffles Hotel.
-That being said, we will be back Singapore
+The only negative about Singapore would be how expensive things can be, we would love to come back down the road with more of a budget to enjoy more of the finer things in Singapore like staying at Marina Bay Sands or the historic Raffles Hotel.